JammerAcademy/.github/profile/README.md

 ## Is the Academy free?
 Yes, free and open source.
 To be clear, that _does not_ mean public domain.

-The Academy will have costs and overhead, but like with Ludum Dare, we're better off making _someone else_ pay for it (i.e. sponsors).
+The Academy will have costs and overhead, but like with Ludum Dare, I'd rather make _someone else_ pay for it (i.e. sponsors).

 ## Why "academy"?